Cheesecoin (CHEESE) Price Tops $0.0003 on Exchanges

-Cheesecoin (CURRENCY:CHEESE) traded down 0.3% against the US dollar during the 1-day period ending at 15:00 PM ET on July 17th.
-Cheesecoin has a total market capitalization of $130,223.46 and $29.00 worth of Cheesecoin was traded on exchanges in the last 24 hours.
-One Cheesecoin coin can now be purchased for about $0.0003 or 0.00000001 BTC on major cryptocurrency exchanges.
-Over the last week, Cheesecoin has traded down 13.5% against the US dollar.
+Cheesecoin (CURRENCY:CHEESE) traded down 1.3% against the dollar during the 24 hour period ending at 13:00 PM ET on July 23rd.
+One Cheesecoin coin can now be bought for approximately $0.0003 or 0.00000001 BTC on exchanges.
+Cheesecoin has a total market capitalization of $118,261.82 and approximately $5.00 worth of Cheesecoin was traded on exchanges in the last day.
+In the last week, Cheesecoin has traded 9.6% lower against the dollar.

 Cheesecoin Profile